naithru/713bioinformaticspracticum/README.md

 3. Classifying Enhancers and Promoters - Need to clean the bed files first and named as - halper_cleaned.bed
-4. To find the TSS bedfile - either use the path in /ocean/project/bio230007p /ikaplow/HumanGenomeInfo/gencode.V27.annotation.protTranscript.TSSsWithStrand_sorted.bed or make the promoter bed file from gencode.v44.basic.annotation.gtf.gz (repeat the steps with proper genome for human and mouse)
+4. To find the TSS bedfile - either use the path in /ocean/project/bio230007p /ikaplow/HumanGenomeInfo/gencode.V27.annotation.protTranscript.TSSsWithStrand_sorted.bed or make the promoter bed file from gencode.v44.basic.annotation.gtf.gz (repeat the steps with proper genome for human and mouse).
-5. GREAT - Take the first 3 columns of halper results - named as halper_great_final.bed (Performed on the webtool)
+5. GREAT - Take the first 3 columns of halper results - named as halper_great_final.bed (Performed on the webtool).
 6. Motif Analysis - all the found enhancers and promoters bed files - example: enhancer_adrenal.bed

 ### Output files pipeline
 1. After Halper - Bed files. example: mouse_adrenal_peaks.bed
-2. Overlap - txt or output on interactive shell with %
+2. Overlap - txt or output on interactive shell with overlap percentages.
+3. Number of Promoters and Enhancers  - Ouput on interactive shell with the number using the echo command.
-3. GREAT - Results on the webtool.
-Can be saved as pdf, png or html
+4. GREAT - Results on the webtool.
+Can be saved as pdf, png or html.
-4. Motif Analysis - #have to update later
+5. Motif Analysis - #have to update later.

 ### Contributors
 1. Jiayi Zhao (jiayizh3@andrew.cmu.edu)